mjackson/monterey/README.md

 # Welcome to Monterey!

-Monterey is a tiny JavaScript library that neatly encapsulates several very common usage patterns and makes them a core part of the language.
-Some of these features have to do with object-oriented programming, reflection, and inheritance, while others are geared towards enabling a more fluent event-driven interface.
+Monterey is a tiny JavaScript library that neatly encapsulates two very common usage patterns:

+  1. Inheritance
+  2. Events

 This document explains each feature and gives some guidance as to how to use it.
 If you're a newcomer to JavaScript from another object-oriented language like Java, Python, or Ruby, you'll probably find most of these additions quite welcome.
 If you're an experienced JavaScript programmer you'll still probably enjoy reading the source to see how some of the new features in ES5 are used to expose JavaScript's powerful object model and meta-programming interface.